-General and administrative costs, exclusive of the impact from depreciation and amortization and stock based compensation, decreased \$71,000 to \$2,796,000 in 2010 from \$2,867,000 in 2009.
+General and administrative costs, exclusive of the impact from depreciation, depletion and amortization, impairment and stock based compensation, decreased \$490,000 to \$3,066,000 in 2010 from \$3,556,000 in 2009.
 The significant components of changes in general and administrative expenses in 2010, as compared to 2009, were as follows:

-- Accounting the increase was attributable to accelerating the timing of the 2009 year-end audit and additional costs associated with accounting for the Beetaloo Basin Project. - Consulting the decrease was attributable to certain one-time costs incurred prior to a unit offering during 2009, one-time costs incurred for resource valuations of the Beetaloo Basin Project during 2009, and other cost containments measures. - Investor relations the decrease was attributable to cost containment measures. - Legal costs the decrease was attributable to cost containment measures, primarily in Hungary. - Office and administrative the decrease was attributable to certain one-time costs incurred in Hungary during 2009. - Payroll and related costs the increase was attributable to the retention of additional personnel to work on the Beetaloo Basin Project, and the employment of an individual who previously rendered services to the Company as a consultant. - Travel and promotion the increase for 2010 was attributable to the Company's financing activities in Australia and joint venture partner endeavours.
+- Accounting the increase was attributable to additional costs during the quarter to obtain an independent valuation of the Hungarian Production License and Exploration License. - Consulting the decrease was attributable to certain one-time costs incurred prior to a unit offering during 2009, one-time costs incurred for resource valuations of the Beetaloo Basin Project during 2009, and other cost containment measures. - Investor relations the decrease was attributable to cost containment measures with respect to third party providers, and the elimination of certain Company personnel. - Legal costs the decrease was attributable to cost containment measures with respect to external counsel, primarily in Hungary, and through elimination of internal counsel. - Office and administrative the decrease was attributable to certain one-time costs incurred in Hungary during 2009.
+On July 31, 2010, the Company vacated its existing office space in Budapest, Hungary, and relocated to another property.
+It is expected that this will result in a reduction to occupancy costs. - Payroll and related costs the decrease was attributable to the elimination of certain personnel and to the reduction of compensation for retained personnel. - Travel and promotion the modest decrease for 2010 was attributable to cost containment measures offset by increased travel related to the Company's financing activities in Australia and joint venture partner endeavours, which started to diminish during the latter part of the second quarter of 2010. - Joint venture marketing the increase in 2010 was attributable to costs associated with the Company's efforts to identify and secure a joint venture partner for its Beetaloo Basin Project.